manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

 -----------------------------

 HoloPy contains a number of scattering theories to model the scattering from different kinds of scatterers.
-You can specifiy a scattering theory by setting the `theory` keyword to a :class:`.ScatteringTheory` object, rather than setting the theory to `'auto'`.
-For instance, to force `holopy` to calculate the hologram of a sphere using Mie theory (the theory which exactly describes scattering from a spherical particle), we set the `theory` keyword to an instance of the :class:`.Mie` class:
+You can specifiy a scattering theory by setting the ``theory`` keyword to a :class:`.ScatteringTheory` object, rather than setting the theory to ``'auto'``.
+For instance, to force HoloPy to calculate the hologram of a sphere using Mie theory (the theory which exactly describes scattering from a spherical particle), we set the ``theory`` keyword to an instance of the :class:`.Mie` class:

 ..  testcode::

+    from holopy.scattering.theory import Mie
     theory = Mie()
     holo = calc_holo(detector, sphere, medium_index, illum_wavelen,
                      illum_polarization, theory=theory)

-`holopy` has multiple scattering theories which work for different types of scatterers and which describe particle scattering and interactions with the optical train in varying degrees of complexity. `holopy` has scattering theories that describe scattering from individual spheres, layered spheres, clusters of spheres, spheroids, cylinders, and arbitrary objects.
+HoloPy has multiple scattering theories which work for different types of scatterers and which describe particle scattering and interactions with the optical train in varying degrees of complexity.
+HoloPy has scattering theories that describe scattering from individual spheres, layered spheres, clusters of spheres, spheroids, cylinders, and arbitrary objects.
 Some of these scattering theories can take parameters to modify how the theory performs the calculation (by, *e.g.*, making certain approximations or specifying properties of the optical train).
-For a more thorough description of these scattering theories and how `holopy` chooses default scattering theories, see the user guide, :ref:`theories_user`.
+For a more thorough description of these scattering theories and how HoloPy chooses default scattering theories, see the user guide, :ref:`theories_user`.